 Have you ever formatted your camera’s memory card accidentally or deleted images erroneously?
 Well, a lot of people have, including myself.

-Exif Untrasher is a tool that will try to locate images on your camera’s memory card (CF card, SD card, memory stick or anything else) and save them to your Mac.
-It won’t succeed in every case, but a lot of people got pretty good results using it.
-(And even if it fails, it doesn’t make things worse, as it does not alter the memory card.)
+Exif Untrasher is a tool that will try to locate photos in JPEG format on any kind of storage medium (SD card, CF card, memory stick, hard disk, …) and save them to your Mac.
+It won’t succeed in every case, but a lot of people were very relieved to find out that it did a pretty good job for them.
+And even if it fails, it doesn’t make things worse, as it does not alter the memory card.

 Moreover, only JPEG images can be rescued—there’s neither support for RAW nor for movies of any type.

-Exif Untrasher has been used successfully to restore photos taken with various camera models by different manufacturers—among others: Canon, Fuji, Kodak, Minolta, Nikon, Olympus, Panasonic, Pentax and Ricoh.
+Exif Untrasher has been used successfully to restore photos taken with various cameras, smartphones and tablets by several manufacturers, such as Apple, Canon, Fuji, Kodak, Minolta, Nikon, Olympus, Panasonic, Pentax, Ricoh and others.

 Exif Untrasher is localized in English, German, French and Italian.